Eschatologue/CM_wiki/docs/gameplay/resources.md

 ### Opportunity Attacks

 Moving out of an enemy’s reach typically provokes an opportunity attack, allowing the enemy to use their reaction to make a melee attack.
 This makes careful planning of movement crucial during combat to avoid unnecessary damage.

+## Hit Dice

+Hit Dice are an essential mechanic in D&D that represent a character's ability to recover health during short rests and determine their overall hit points.

+### Determining Hit Dice

+Each class in D&D has a specific type of Hit Die.
+For example, a Fighter uses a d10, while a Wizard uses a d6.
+This reflects the class's general durability and health.

+- **Number of Hit Dice:** A character has a number of Hit Dice equal to their level in a particular class.
+For instance, a 5th-level Rogue (who uses a d8) has five d8 Hit Dice.

+### Using Hit Dice

+Hit Dice are primarily used to recover hit points during a short rest:

+- **Short Rest Recovery:** During a short rest (typically 1 hour), a character can spend one or more of their Hit Dice to regain hit points.
+The player rolls the Hit Die, adds the character's Constitution modifier to the result, and regains that many hit points.
+Multiple Hit Dice can be rolled if desired.
+    - **Example:** A 4th-level Fighter (d10 Hit Dice) with a +2 Constitution modifier can spend one of their Hit Dice during a short rest.
+They roll a d10, get a 6, add their +2 modifier for a total of 8 hit points recovered.
+They have three remaining Hit Dice for that day.
+- **Regaining Hit Dice:** After a long rest (typically 8 hours), a character regains spent Hit Dice up to a number equal to half their total Hit Dice (minimum of one die).
+For example, if a character has eight Hit Dice, they regain four after a long rest.

+??? info "Other Uses of Hit Dice"

+    Some class features and abilities may require or allow the use of Hit Dice for special effects.
+Always refer to the specific class description for details.

+### Hit Dice and Hit Points

+Hit Dice also play a role in determining a character's maximum hit points:

+- **Leveling Up:** When a character gains a level, they roll the Hit Die associated with their class, add their Constitution modifier, and increase their maximum hit points by that amount.
+    - **Example:** When a 2nd-level Wizard (d6 Hit Dice) levels up to 3rd level and has a +1 Constitution modifier, they roll a d6, get a 4, add their +1 modifier, and increase their maximum hit points by 5.

+Understanding and effectively using Hit Dice can significantly impact a character's survivability and overall performance in a campaign.
+Use them wisely during rests to maintain your health and be prepared for the challenges ahead.